rj-price/ont_umi_pipeline/README.md

 ### TODO
+- Remove catfishq and replace with seqtk in ```rule map_1d``` to subsample using fractions rather than absolute numbers
+- Add stats output and plots, number of umis, umi distribution, snps plot umi vs raw, read alignment stats
+- Add primer trimming after consensus generation, before variant calling
 - Number of reads collapsed in the header of the bam file
 - Check that balance reads is working as its meant to
 - Add handling of errors if no reads aligned to a reference
-- Add stats output and plots, number of umis, umi distribution, snps plot umi vs raw, read alignment stats

-Done
-- I added a fastq filter options (min read length and average quality) using filtlong
-- The user can also now pass options to the variant calling using the config file
-- It runs as before when in defaults mode
+- Create Docker image